rpiceage/ff-adventure-game/.amazonq/resources/req.md

   - Hero takes 0 or 2 damage per turn (from current enemy only)
   - When an enemy dies, next enemy becomes active
   - Battle ends when all enemies dead or hero dies
+- Battle interrupt:
+  - Optional `interrupt.stamina` threshold
+  - Battle ends when first enemy's stamina reaches or goes below threshold
+  - Counts as hero victory (enemy surrenders/flees)
+  - Enemy remains alive but battle is over
+- Custom victory text:
+  - Optional `winText` field for custom victory message
+  - Replaces default "You have defeated all enemies!" message
+  - Can be used with or without interrupt
 - Battle UI:
   - Enemy stats panel at top showing all enemies with SKILL and STAMINA
   - Simultaneous mode: Radio buttons to select target enemy (bold text shows selected)